redeclipse/docs/FAQ.md

 ### What operating systems are supported?

-Red Eclipse can be played under Windows XP/Vista/7/8.1/10, OS X, GNU/Linux and BSD.
+Red Eclipse can be played under Windows XP/Vista/7/8.1/10, macOS, GNU/Linux and BSD.

 ### How long has the game been in development?